Curry taking a break with two members of his Acura team.

 If he were in the market for a fabulous family vehicle, it would be a Chevy Tahoe, Suburban, or Traverse; or a Toyota Sienna or Honda Odyssey minivan.
 “And there is nothing wrong about buying a pre-owned one.”

-This summer, Bernie Curry says he is seriously thinking of buying an electric bike.
+This summer, Bernie Curry says he is seriously thinking of buying one of those Canadian electric bikes.
 He’s always going places.

 - Robin Jovanovich